Last updated on October 15, 2019 at 04:12 pm

 This cold and flu season, making simple, smart choices can be the difference between getting sick and staying healthy.
-Here’s what you can do to help prevent illness.
-Try these seven ways to fight colds and flu this year:
+Here’s what you can do to fight colds and flu this year:

 - Keep your distance.
 Avoid close contact with others to protect them from getting sick, too.
 And vice versa – if you’re around someone who’s sick, tell them not to take it personally and keep your distance.

 - Be a considerate sneezer.
 When you sneeze or cough, consider your surroundings and do so into a tissue.
 If you don’t have one on hand, do the next best thing and sneeze into your arm.
-You don’t want to be that guy or girl who sneezes into open air, exposing everyone around them to germs.
+You don’t want to be that person who sneezes into open air, exposing everyone around them to germs.

 - Exercise regularly.
 Staying active helps boost your immune system.
-You don’t need to commit to marathon training, but even if it’s just a 30 minute walk on your lunch break, your immune system will thank you.
+You don’t need to commit to marathon training, but even if it’s just a 30-minute walk during your lunch break, your immune system will thank you.

 - Get some sleep.
-Catch some Z’s instead of germs.
+Catch some Zs instead of germs.
 Eight hours is the recommended night’s sleep, so if you can manage that, great.
-If not, sleep as much as you can and don’t underestimate its importance.
+If not, get as much sleep as much as you can and don’t underestimate its importance.